fillantrophy02/LOTM/README.md

 An extremely simple html website inspired by the novel 'Lord of the Mysteries' - Cuttlefish That Loves Diving.

+Please have fun!